What do I bring to my bike fit?

 5. Medical Referrals and Imaging Reports.
-If you are receiving treatment from an allied health or medical professional that may affect your bike fit, please bring along or forward your referral or laboratory results to firstname.lastname@example.org
+If you are receiving treatment from allied health or medical professionals that may affect your bike fit, please bring along or forward your referral or laboratory results to email@example.com

 6. Bike Components.
 If you have any bike components that you have used previously or you think we might be able to use during your fit, please bring them along on the day.
-Even saddles that you didn't find comfortable can be useful for us to consider.
+This includes headset spacers, bolts and any unique tools that are required for adjustments.
+Saddles, handlebars that you didn't find comfortable can still be useful for us to assess.

 7. Manuals and Technical Documents.
 Please bring all bike manuals and component technical documents along to your bike fit.
 If they are only available electronically, you can forward these to us ahead of your fit session.